All About AVO’s

 So, let me first say, you are in the right spot.

-It has been created to help you navigate the system, bringing a sense of relief that allows you to make informed choices and provide alternative pathways to finding the peace and happiness you are looking for.
+This podcast has been created to help you understand the process and navigate the system to give you both strength and a sense of relief that allows you to make informed choices and provide alternative pathways to finding the peace and happiness you are looking for.

 In this series investigative journalist Pip Rae interviews victims, perpetrators, former police prosecutors, criminal and family lawyers, DV advocates, charities, DV foundations, family violence professionals, front line counselling services and child protection specialist.